-The state of being a Citizen, Permanent Resident, or Foreign National is independent of the location of a person.
+The state of being a Citizen, Permanent Resident, or Foreign National is independent of a person’s location.
 In other words, a Canadian citizen remains a citizen whether they live inside Canada or outside Canada.
 Similarly, a permanent resident of Canada is a permanent resident, regardless of their location.
 However, they could lose their permanent residency because of inadmissibility issues or residency obligations.

 Can a citizen or a permanent resident become a foreign national?